samirosman/squircleart.github.io/_posts/2017-05-18-the-essence-of-animation-nodes-scripts.md

 In this tutorial, I am going to introduce you to script nodes in Animation Nodes and Blender Python API.

-You don't have to know python in order to understand this tutorial, however, it is reccomended that you know the basics like I do.
+You don't have to know python in order to understand this tutorial, however, it is recommended that you know the basics like I do.

 # Script Node

 Animation Nodes contains a lot of nodes, some nodes process data like *Math* nodes and some others communicates with blender like *Object Transform Output* which tells blender objects are located.
-More sofesticated node trees can be created using those fundumental nodes that AN provides.
+More sophisticated node trees can be created using those fundamental nodes that AN provides.

-However, you may encounter a situation where you need a feature(node) that is not in Animation Nodes already and you can't create it using provided nodes (Such situations is usually when you try to cummunicate with blender), you have couple of options:
+However, you may encounter a situation where you need a feature(node) that is not in Animation Nodes already and you can't create it using provided nodes (Such situations is usually when you try to communicate with blender), you have couple of options:

 - You can contact the developer to see if it can be added in a future release.
+You can do that through [Github issues](https://github.com/JacquesLucke/animation_nodes/issues/new).
 -  You may create a new node, the process of creating new node is described in the [documentation](http://animation-nodes-manual.readthedocs.io/en/an2/dev_guide/index.html).
 -  You may use the script node, which enables you to write python scripts and execute it as a subprogram.